Karmaz95/crimson/upload/README.md

 > Use Burp Suite to generate RSA key, replace it in the template and host it on your server.
 > Then replace KID, add JKU and modify payload in the JWT and sign the token using this RSA key.

+* :small_red_triangle_down: pil_ghost.png

+> Replace COMMAND_PLACEHOLDER with your command, for example "touch /tmp/pwn.txt" , "ping 127.0.0.1" or "sleep 10".
+> You can change the extension (The default should be .eps)